-Consider the program DNS-tunnel-detect; assign-egress.
-To distribute this program, defined on top of OBS, across network devices, the SNAP compiler should decide (i) where to place state variables (orphan, susp-client, and blacklist), and (ii) how packets should be routed across the physical network.
+Consider DNS-tunnel-detect; assign-egress.
+To distribute this program across network devices, the SNAP compiler should decide (i) where to place state variables (orphan, susp-client, and blacklist), and (ii) how packets should be routed across the physical network.
 These decisions should be made in such a way that each packet passes through devices storing every state variable it needs, in the correct order.
 Therefore, the compiler needs information about which packets need which state variables.
 In our example program, for instance, packets with dstip = 10.0.6.0/24 and srcport = 53 need to pass all three state variables, with blacklist accessed after the other two.